IAM Best Practices

 AWS managed policies for job functions can span multiple services and align with common job functions in the IT industry.
 For a list and descriptions of job function policies, see AWS Managed Policies for Job Functions.

-Instead of defining permissions for individual IAM users, it's usually more convenient to create groups that relate to job functions (administrators, developers, accounting, etc.), define the relevant permissions for each group, and then assign IAM users to those groups.
+Instead of defining permissions for individual IAM users, it's usually more convenient to create groups that relate to job functions (administrators, developers, accounting, etc.).
+Next, define the relevant permissions for each group.
+Finally, assign IAM users to those groups.
 All the users in an IAM group inherit the permissions assigned to the group.
 That way, you can make changes for everyone in a group in just one place.
 As people move around in your company, you can simply change what IAM group their IAM user belongs to.

 For more information, see the following: